-Evaluation

-Interpretation

-Description

-What I feel

-What I think

-What I see
+Description Interpretation Evaluation What I see What I think What I feel

 A Process Model for Improving Our Intercultural Competence

 In this chapter, we began by defining our idea of culture.
 We continued to explore our own cultures and how our life experiences have shaped our assumptions and beliefs.
 Our journey of self-awareness continued by examining how we personally see and understand difference through the DMIS.
 We added to our cultural knowledge through an introduction to some culture general frameworks.
 We added a tool to our intercultural toolbox with the D.I.E.
 Model.
 The work we have done up until now (and will continue to do in the future) can be framed within Deardorff's Process Model of Intercultural Competence.